sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 14. Run:

     ```bash
-    kubectl logs deployment/hello-client-blocked -n hello
+    kubectl logs deployment/hello-server-client-blocked -n hello
     ```

-    to see the logs from the hello-client-blocked service showing that it too has now been blocked by the NetworkPolicy (wget: download timed out)
+    to see the logs from the hello-server-client-blocked service showing that it too has now been blocked by the NetworkPolicy (wget: download timed out)
 15. Run:

     ```bash
-    kubectl logs deployment/hello-client -n hello
+    kubectl logs deployment/hello-server-client -n hello
     ```

-    to see the logs from the hello-client service showing it still **can** still reach hello-server like we intended
+    to see the logs from the hello-server-client service showing it still **can** still reach hello-server like we intended

 #### Controlling Network Egress - especially to the Internet